petsc/petsc/doc/docs/manual/vec.rst

    Ghost Points for Two Stencil Types on the Seventh Process

-The ``DMDA`` object only
+The ``DMDA`` object
-contains the parallel data layout information and communication information and is used to create vectors and matrices with the proper layout.
+contains  parallel data layout information and communication information and is used to create vectors and matrices with the proper layout.